Non-intrusive reduced-order models for parametric partial differential equations via data-driven operator inference: Numerical Examples

-The full-order problem is solved by discretizing the domain $\Omega = (0,1)$ with $N_{x} = 512$ spatial points (so the total spatial dimension is $N = 2N_{x} = 1024$), approximating the differential term with central finite differences, and integrating the equation in time via the first-order implicit-explicit Euler scheme (treating the linear terms with a backward Euler step and the nonlinear terms with a forward Euler step \cite{ascher1995imex}) with step size $\delta t = 10^{-3}$ over $[t_0,t_f] = [0,4]$.
-Every $10$th snapshot is recorded, resulting in $K = 400$ training snapshots per parameter sample. \Cref{fig:fhn-training-data} shows the phase plot of $u_{1}$ against $u_{2}$ at multiple spatial coordinate values for three of the training parameter samples, demonstrating that the system exhibits a diverse range of dynamical behaviors as the parameter values are varied.
-To evaluate ROM performance with respect to the parameters, we also solve the full-order model at the $10{,}749 = 11\times 11\times 3\times 31 - 504$ additional parameters $\mu = (\alpha,\beta,\gamma,\varepsilon)$ with
+For each parameter realization $\mu$ in the training set, we solve \cref{eq:fhn-system}--\cref{eq:fhn-system2} by discretizing the domain $\Omega = (0,1)$ with $N_{x} = 512$ spatial points and approximating the differential term with central finite differences.
+The total spatial dimension of this full-order model is thus $N = 2N_{x} = 1024$.
+Because the FitzHugh--Nagumo system is stiff, the spatially discretized equations benefit from a time integrator with an adaptive time step \cite{curtiss1952stiff,soderlind2002adaptive}.
+We make use of the implicit fifth-order Runge--Kutta Radau IIA method with adaptive time stepping \cite{wanner1996odes}, available in Python as \texttt{scipy.integrate.Radau} \cite{2020SciPy-NMeth}, with absolute and relative tolerances set to $10^{-6}$.
+The solution is computed at equally spaced times over the time domain $[t_{0}, t_{f}] = [0, 4]$ with spacing $\delta t = 10^{-3}$, after which the time derivatives of the states are estimated with sixth-order finite differences.
+The results are recorded for every tenth snapshot-derivative pair, resulting in $K = 400$ snapshots per training parameter realization with spacing $\delta t = 10^{-2}$. \Cref{fig:fhn-training-data} shows the phase plot of $u_{1}$ against $u_{2}$ at multiple spatial coordinate values for three of the training parameter samples, demonstrating that the system exhibits a diverse range of dynamical behaviors as the parameters are varied.
+To evaluate ROM performance with respect to the parameters, we also solve the full-order model at the $10{,}749 = 11\times 11\times 3\times 31 - 504$ additional parameter realizations $\mu = (\alpha,\beta,\gamma,\varepsilon)$ with

-Parameters from the training set are not included in the testing set.
+Parameter realizations in the training set are not included in the testing set.

 \end{minipage}